chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

    ![task-scheduler](images/task-scheduler/06-basic-task-01.png)

-4. Give it a name, click "Next".
+4. Give it a name [and a description if you wish], click "Next".

    ![task-scheduler](images/task-scheduler/06-basic-task-02.png)

-5. Choose when you want it to run, click "Next"
+5. Choose when you want it to run [here we're choosing "When the computer starts" since we want it to run whenever this machine is up].

    ![task-scheduler](images/task-scheduler/06-basic-task-03.png)

 6. Choose the action to take, click "Next".

    ![task-scheduler](images/task-scheduler/06-basic-task-04.png)

-7. You'll be asked to find the script you want to run.
-Navigate to the PMM dir and choose `waiter.cmd`, which you created in step 1.
+7. You'll be asked to find the thing] you want to run.
+Navigate to the PMM directory and choose `waiter.cmd`, which you created in step 1.

    ![task-scheduler](images/task-scheduler/06-basic-task-05.png)

-   Copy the directory [everything up to but not including `runner.cmd`] from the "Program/Script" field, and paste it into the "Start in" field.
+   Copy the directory [everything up to but not including `waiter.cmd` from the "Program/Script" field, and paste it into the "Start in" field.
+This is `C:\User\IEUser\Plex-Meta-Manager-1.15.1` in the example below.

 8. Click "Finish".